zetric/churchtools_song_importer/README.md

 ```

 In case you want to only use the command line or want to overwrite env vars, you can do so.<br>
-Be careful with credentials that might bestored in the shell history!
+Be careful with credentials that might be stored in the shell history!

 ```bash
 usage: churchtools_song_importer.py [-h] [-d] [-a] [-c] [-t TYPE] [-s SOURCE] [-n NUMBER] [--skip-update] [--gb-txt-file GB_TXT_FILE] [--gb-file-path GB_FILE_PATH] [--sb-file-path SB_FILE_PATH] [--nextcloud-url NEXTCLOUD_URL]